yuvadm/alarmpy/README.md

-  --alarm-id                Print alarm IDs --repeat-alarms           Do not suppress ongoing alarms --quiet                   Print only active alarms --help                    Show this message and exit.
+  --alarm-id                Print alarm IDs --repeat-alarms           Do not suppress ongoing alarms --quiet                   Print only active alarms --desktop-notifications   Create push notifications on your desktop
+                            notification center (currently only in Mac OS) --help                    Show this message and exit.
 ```